munificent/craftinginterpreters/book/closures.md

 ^code init-zero-local-is-captured (1 before, 1 after)

-When resolving an identifier, if we end up creating an upvalue for a local variable, we mark it as captured:
+When resolving an identifier, if we end up creating an upvalue for a local variable, we mark it as captured.

 ^code mark-local-captured (1 before, 1 after)

 Now, at the end of a block scope when the compiler emits code to free the stack slots for the locals, we can tell which ones need to get hoisted onto the heap.
-We'll use a new instruction for that:
+We'll use a new instruction for that.

 ^code end-scope (3 before, 2 after)